-When I was little, I noticed that my mother had bought guitars for both my brothers.
+When I was little, I noticed that my mother had bought guitars for both of my brothers.
 I saw how delighted she was with the fact that they were playing, and frankly I wanted her to be delighted with me, too.
 The instrument absolutely captivated and mystified me, and does to this day.
-It didn’t take long for me to care very little who noticed.
+I cared very little who noticed.
 I don’t know why I stuck with it, I suppose that’s just what happens when you fall in love.
 Through years of failed friendships, romances and family turmoil, I came back time and time again to the world that the guitar had opened up for me.
-It was a haven, a safer place; one that I could build and rebuild to suit myself.
+It was a haven, a safer place; one that I could build and rebuild however I liked.
 That’s a luxury I didn’t have in the material world.
 I came across guitar players like John Mayer and KT Tunstall...
 I fell in love with the way they could express themselves like that, and I endeavored to be able to do the same.

 Somewhere along the way - maybe eleven or twelve - I fell in love with words.
 I had a poem published in a collection of works, and I never forgot the feeling of that book in my hands.
 I loved the places that words could take me to; places far away from what I was facing in ordinary life.

 I suppose that when I realized I could combine the two, I became a songwriter by default.
 My father would sing to me in the car; wonderful folk songs written by the likes of Cat Stevens and Joni Mitchell.
 These songs were stories, lessons, friends; and they kept me company through the time that I spent in places I never belonged: like high school, and at home.
 I started to write songs as a means of comforting myself; I could listen back to something I wrote the last time I felt lost or alone, and remember how I got through it.
 Honestly, that’s still what I do to this day.